rebekahhughes97/policeviolence/README.md

 # p8105_final_proj.github.io

-This project contains the final project proposal for p8105.
+This project contains the final project for P8105.